Women and Aging Part 1: Healthy Aging Tips and Strategies

 Read more about Women and Aging.
 Part 2 – Emotional Health, Appearance and Sexuality and Aging Women to follow soon or visit www.green-hill.com.

 5 Star Rated Green Hill Senior Living

 Green Hill Senior Living, founded by 13 aging women in New Jersey, continues to provide 5-Star, person directed continuum of care and active retirement living in northern NJ.
 Living styles include Independent Catered and Assisted Living, Enhanced Assisted Living, Skilled Nursing and Rehabilitative Care.
-Green Hill’s innovative community includes the Green House Homes and is Affirming and Welcoming to the LGBT senior community.
+Green Hill’s innovative community includes the The Villas at Green Hill and is Affirming and Welcoming to the LGBT senior community.

 This article is for informational purposes only and not intended to be a substitute for professional medical advice.
 Always seek the advice of your physician regarding a medical condition or treatment and before undertaking a new health care regimen.